RoyVoetman/laravel-repository-pattern/README.md

 This will place the overwritable translations under resources/lang/vendor/laravel-repository-pattern

 ### Custom error handling logic
-When you want to handle error differently you can overwrite the `*errorMsg` fields in your Repository.
+When you want to handle errors differently you can overwrite the `*errorMsg` fields in your Repository.
 If they are equal to a string they will be flashed to the session.
 When they are a callable (e.g. a Closure) they will be evaluated when the error occurs and nothing will be automatically flashed to the session.

 | Field                     | Default  |
 | ------------------------- | -------- |